cgibsonmm/finding-solutions/README.md

 **Ask and answer questions during the lecture, but don't forget to focus on the new material being covered.**

-### STEP 4: Google is your best friend
+### METHOD 4: Google is Your Best Friend

 ![](https://media.giphy.com/media/o1sHpyku3WDrW/giphy.gif)

-You can search and find literally anthing on google.
+You can search and find literally anything on Google.
 The amount of information can be an overload.
 The key is learning how to narrow your search by targeting keywords and quickly finding the resource that will help YOU to find your answer.

-Do a google search for ```how to search on google``` and you will find this resource
+Do a Google search for ```how to search on google``` and you will find this resource
 ### [How to search on Google](https://support.google.com/websearch/answer/134479?hl=en)

 > **Start with the basics**
+> <br>
 > No matter what you're looking for, start with a simple search like `where's the closest airport?`.
 You can always add a few descriptive words if necessary.
 If you're looking for a place or product in a specific location, add the location.
 For example, `bakery seattle`.